 - Place the bowl over the pot with the heated water.
 Using a handheld blender, whisk the egg whites continuously until they are warm to the touch.
 This takes a few minutes.
 Your egg whites should be light & puffy.

-- Immediately use as an icing.
-Even though the egg whites have been warmed they are still considered raw and should not be consumed by pregnant women, children and the elderly.
+- Immediately use as icing.
+Even though the egg whites have been warmed they are still considered raw and should not be consumed by pregnant women, children, and the elderly.
 If you are concerned about the egg whites being under-cooked, ice the outside of the cake with the meringue and then place them under the broiler and lightly toast them.
 You can also use pasteurized eggs to make this icing, which means they have been lightly heated to kill bacteria, but are still uncooked.

 Keto Buttercream Frosting Instructions: